Continued from yesterday.

 • It’s about measuring success by our ability to leap frog ahead of the competition, not just by improving our economic performance.

-• It’s about calling a spade a spade by ignoring the spin and calling the Memphis economy what it is – in crisis.
+• It’s about calling a spade a spade by ignoring the spin and calling the Memphis economy what it is – a crisis.

+MemphisED is at least built on the premise that the water is indeed boiling.
+That is indeed progress.
 Now, we need to take the kind of actions that are bold enough to not only turn around our economy and get us out of the bottom rungs of economic performance but spring board us ahead of our competitive rivals.
-It will be hard and it will take time.
-But we have the grassroots strength, the emerging creativity in some unlikely places and a singular determination to make it happen.
-Most of all, we have a history of innovation and entrepreneurship whose spirit we should tap into as we move ahead.